-i TEACH THE USE OF INTERFACING WITH LIGHT ENERGY FOR CHANGE IN HE BODY’SD ENERGY TEMPLATE, OR MATRIX. iMAGINE THAT oNCE WHOLE, OUR BODIES REALIGN INTO A STATE OF ORIGINAL PERFECTION.
+I TEACH THE USE OF INTERFACING WITH LIGHT ENERGY FOR CHANGE IN THE BODY’S ENERGY TEMPLATE, OR MATRIX.
+IMAGINE THAT ONCE WHOLE, OUR BODIES REALIGN INTO A STATE OF ORIGINAL PERFECTION.

 Light therapy, sometimes called vibrational medicine or vibrational healing is a form of Energy Medicine that focuses on using light, lasers, crystals, or other tools that emit waveform energy to bring your vibrational frequencies into harmonic alignment.
 A good vibrational medicine definition is: medical treatments and therapies which use energy emission to heal.

 There are many forms of of light and vibrational medicine which are used with the intent to go beyond soothing and relaxation to stimulate healing.

 ibrational medicine which are used with the intent to go beyond soothing and relaxation to stimulate healing.